LeonardoZ/Select-HTML/readme.md

 ### Filter combinator

-And and Or can be combined multiple times with Base, Attribute Value and Combined filters.
+And and Or can be combined multiple times with Base, Attribute Value and Combined whereClause.

 e.g. `tag = 'a' and attr = 'href' and class = 'highlight'` generates `a[href].highlight`